Skip to main content

 Electronic signature for healthcare professionals

 Informed consent, patient records, advance directives, inter-facility agreements: digitise sensitive signatures in your establishment with a GDPR-compliant platform, compatible with medical confidentiality and integrable with your EHR.
-Hosted in Germany (EU), end-to-end encryption, timestamped audit trail.
+Hosted (EU), end-to-end encryption, timestamped audit trail.

 Signature électronique santé — établissement médical moderne